-Each summer I bring together a unique collection of internationally celebrated musicians to perform and teach at the Victoria Summer Jazz Workshop.
-After each workshop since 2002, we have made a recording and with this release we’ve decided to give the group a name – hence ‘the Collective’.
+Each summer, from 1985 to 2011, I brought together a unique collection of internationally celebrated musicians to perform and teach at the Victoria Summer Jazz Workshop.
+After each workshop since 2002, we made a recording and with this release in 2006 we decided to give the group a name – hence ‘the Collective’.

 I consider these musicians among the very best.
 The joy and passion they bring to the music is exhilarating and I hope you enjoy listening to this recording as much as we enjoyed making it.